wanghaisheng/responsive-landing-page-starter/content/blog/en/using-web-components-in-an-angular-application-joyful-fun.md

 ></dwanes-keypad>
 ```

 This is the syntax Angular uses to bind to events coming from the element.
-It’s telling Angular to pass the data coming from the keypad component’s `digits-sent` custom event to our `answerSubmitted` function, which can be seen here:
+It’s telling Angular to pass the data coming from the keypad component’s `digits-sent` custom event to our `answerSubmitted` function featured below:
 In `app.component.ts`

 ```javascript